brunnopleffken/addictive-community/README.md

 ## Installing ##

 1. Download the latest version of Addictive Community.
 Upload all the files contained in this archive (retaining the directory structure).
-2. Change the following files/folders permissions to read and write (CHMOD 777 or -rwxrwxrwx): `config.php`, `/install`, `/public/attachments` and `/public/avatar`.
+2. Change the following files/directories permissions to read and write (CHMOD 777 or -rwxrwxrwx): `config.php`, `/install`, `/public/attachments` and `/public/avatar`.
 3. Run your Addictive Community (e.g. http://www.mywebsite.com/forum).
-You should be redirected to the installer (if not, read below).
+You should be redirected to the installer (if not, read the note below).
 Please, have the login data of the MySQL server (host server, username and password), as well as the database name.
 4. Follow the steps and wait until the installer gets your community ready.
 5. Enjoy your fresh install of Addictive Community!